 "Guys.
 Chris's blog is the stuff of legends.
 If you’re ever looking for a good read, check this out!"

 - Amelia Whitlock "I don't know how well you know Christopher Randall Nicholson, but... he's trolling.
 You should read his blog.
 It's delightful." - David Young About the AuthorC.
-Randall Nicholson is a white cisgender male and a Latter-day Saint, so you can hate him without guilt, but he's also autistic, so you can't.
-Unless you're an anti-vaxxer, in which case the feeling is mutual.
+Randall Nicholson is a white cisgender Christian male, so you can hate him without guilt, but he's also autistic and asexual, so you can't, unless you're an anti-vaxxer, in which case the feeling is mutual.
 This blog is where he periodically rants about life, the universe, and/or everything.
 Archives

 Categories